-According to the World Health Organization, it is estimated that over 1 million women worldwide are currently living with cervical cancer.
-Many have no access to health services for prevention, curative treatment or palliative care.
-Cervical cancer is associated with infection by human papilloma virus (HPV).
+Unfortunately, many women don't have access to health services for prevention, curative treatment or palliative care.
+In about 99% of cases, cervical cancer is associated with infection by human papillomaviruses (HPV).
 Regular cervical screening and vaccination can save thousands of life every year and ASEC is making access to life-saving screenings a reality.

 Cervical screening is free for everyone and there is a fee charge if treatment is needed.
-However, Sr. Eunice pointed out that some women’s groups such as “Poor Widows” members can receive both screenings and treatment – free of charge.
+However, Sr. Eunice pointed out that some women’s groups such as “poor widows” members can receive both screenings and treatment free of charge.

 Due to high poverty levels and lack of educational resources in the area, maternal healthcare is often difficult to access.
-Community members give birth to many children, and many of the children are malnourished.
+Community members give birth to many children and many of the children are malnourished.
 Cases of HIV/AIDS, cancer, STDs, Hepatitis, Typhoid and even Malaria are the norm, not isolated cases, unfortunately.
 That's why cancer awareness and education sessions are regularly carried out at the hospital.